artgins/yunetas/docs/doc.yuneta.io/installation.md

 Configuration options are defined in ``Kconfig`` file.
 The output from Kconfig is a header file ``yuneta_config.h`` with macros that can be tested at build time.

-You can use any of this utilities to edit the Kconfig file:
+Use this utility to edit the Kconfig file:

-     - kconfig-conf Kconfig
-     - kconfig-mconf Kconfig
-     - kconfig-nconf Kconfig
-     - kconfig-qconf Kconfig
+    cd ~/yunetaprojects/yunetas
+    menuconfig

 ## Compiling and Installing

 To build and install, with debug and tests::

+    cd ~/yunetaprojects/yunetas
     mkdir build && cd build
     cmake -GNinja -DCMAKE_BUILD_TYPE=Debug ..
     ninja